Ovarian hyperstimulation syndrome

 Pathology

-It is characterized by massive cystic ovarian enlargement and fluid shift from the intravascular compartment into the peritoneal, pleural or pericardial spaces.
-The vascular fluid leakage is thought to result from an increased capillary permeability of mesothelial surfaces under the action of one or several vasoactive ovarian factors produced by multiple corpora lutea.
+This syndrome is characterized by massive cystic ovarian enlargement and fluid shift from the intravascular compartment into the peritoneal, pleural or pericardial spaces.
+The vascular fluid leakage is thought to result from increased capillary permeability of mesothelial surfaces under the action of one or several vasoactive ovarian factors produced by multiple corpora lutea.
 Acute pelvic pain may result from stretching of the ovarian capsule or hemorrhage/rupture of a follicle.

-There are also very rare sporadic forms which carry a genetic component.
-These have an association with early pubertal development and primary hypothyroidism (Van Wyk-Grumbach syndrome).
 Ovarian stimulation in the hypothyroid child may result in estrogen production, breast development, endometrial proliferation, and vaginal bleeding.
 It is likely that raised TSH concentrations bind and stimulate the FSH receptor, although a similar overlap phenomenon might occur at the level of the pituitary, with enhanced TRH production stimulating the GnRH receptor with subsequent ovarian enlargement.
 The cystic ovarian enlargement resolves with thyroid hormone replacement.
 A hyperstimulation phenomenon in patients with an abnormal FSH receptor has been described.

 Classification